My Model Train Collection

 The truth is that the main reason I make so many YouTube videos about model trains is that the ad revenue from the videos is so lucrative.
 It not only pays for the cost of all the model train equipment, but also for some pretty great vacations!
 So, to try to maximize the revenue, my model train hobby sometimes heads off in directions that it probably wouldn't, if not for the ad revenue.
 A perfect example of that is the addition of Thomas The Tank Engine to my train collection.

 I had a feeling that my Thomas video would be popular on the Internet, and it sure was!
 It actually got off to the fastest start of any video I've ever posted to YouTube... getting a million views in just the first 11 days after I posted it and another million views after three more weeks!
-I have no doubt that it will be one of my top four all-time most viewed videos before long.
+It is now #4 on my list of most-viewed videos!

 Adding Thomas to my collection wasn't even my own original idea!
 The suggestion came from one of the subscribers to my YouTube channel.
 When I actually listened to him and took his advice, he was pretty surprised!
 And it was such a big deal to him that he put together a YouTube video explaining how his suggestion led to me adding Thomas to my collection and creating my very popular video.
 Here's his video, which is very creative and entertaining:

 You might be wondering how this whole fascination with model trains started.
 It's a long story!
 Let me see if I can give you the short version: